pyro-x/nd0191-c1-myreads/README.md

 # MyReads Project

-This project is my implementation dor the My Reads apps the the final assessment project for Udacity's React Fundamentals course.
+This project is my implementation for the My Reads apps the the final assessment project for Udacity's React Fundamentals course.

 MyReads is a bookshelf that allows the user to categorize books in different shelfs, and to search for new books using the provided book search api